-I bring this up because you mentioned you were also spending a significant amount of time using the EMS on other parts of your body including your waist (abs), glutes and arms, and also because I have seen EMS marketed as a fitness and muscle-building solution so I understand why many people are tempted to try EMS at home for toning, firming and so on.
+I bring this up because you mentioned you were also spending a significant amount of time using the EMS on other parts of your body including your waist (abs), glutes and arms.
+Also because I’ve seen EMS marketed as a fitness and muscle-building solution.
+I understand that many people are tempted to try EMS at home for toning, firming and so on.

 Get Rock-Hard Abs And A Tight Butt While Watching TV?

-There was a time, some years ago, that EMS was so popular, you would see advertisements for consumer-grade EMS devices in all the fitness magazines and on TV.
-It reached the point where EMS to build muscle became one of the biggest “get fit quick” gimmicks being marketed to the public.
+There was a time years ago, that EMS was so popular, you’d see ads for consumer-grade EMS devices in all the fitness magazines and on TV.
+It reached the point where EMS to build muscle became one of the biggest “get fit quick” gimmicks marketed to the public.

 The biggest promises made were that you could “build rock hard abs” or “firm your butt and thighs” while sitting at your computer or watching TV.
-That lured a lot of people in, and the fact that EMS was being used by doctors and therapists made it appear more credible.
+That lured a lot of people in.
+The fact that EMS was being used by doctors and therapists made it appear more credible.